Jonathan Stephenson: Career

 Stephenson was elected to Belfast City Council at the 1993 Northern Ireland local elections, representing the SDLP in the Castle area.
-He also became Deputy Chairperson of the SDLP, serving from 1995 to 1998.
+He also became Deputy Chairperson of the SDLP.

 In 1995, he became the party's Chairperson, serving until 1998.
 At the Northern Ireland Forum election in 1996, he did not stand in a constituency, but was elected as one of two regional list candidates for the SDLP, but he lost his council seat in 1997.